Followers

 Stony Point apres War

 In 1826, Stony Point became the site of a lighthouse built to guide ships through the narrow passage of Haverstraw Bay at the southern end of the Hudson Highlands.
-In its 99 years, only one vessel ran aground, with no reported fatalities – a testament to the vigilance of the lightkeepers.
-A new light tower was built in 1926 at the water’s edge (not accessible to the public,) and serves to this day as an aid to navigation under the care of the United States Coast Guard.
-The 1826 Lighthouse is now a historic light, a reminder of the importance of the Hudson River maritime community to the development of New York.
-The grounds of Stony Point today are a mix of woods and tended lawns, with commanding panoramic views of the Hudson River looking north to the Hudson Highlands and south to Haverstraw Bay.
-There is a site museum, which has some of the captured guns and other artifacts from the site’s past military engagements and soldiers' camp life.
-The artifacts, including an authentically reconstructed mortar bed for a captured 8” mortar and a stand of period bayonets, are laid out around a diorama of Stony Point as it appeared the night of the attack.
+During its 99 years of operation, only one vessel ran aground, with no reported fatalities – a testament to the vigilance of the lightkeepers.
+A new light tower was constructed in 1926 at the water’s edge (not accessible to the public) and continues to serve as an aid to navigation under the care of the United States Coast Guard.

 Stony Point Light House